k-bx/k-bx.github.io/articles/drinker.md

 ## Law of Excluded Middle

 What's missing is a way to get something out of thin air.
-The notoriouf law of excluded middle, a constructivist's nightmare:
+The notorious law of excluded middle, a constructivist's nightmare:

 ```haskell
 lem (A : U)